pattonsgirl/Spring2021-CEG2350/Exams/final-review.md

 1. Compiling programs (Linux is not Windows)
    - Linux ELF (Executable & Linkable Format)
    - Windows EXE
+2. Installing compilers & adding compilers to PATH
-2. Overview of command line debugging
+3. Overview of command line debugging
+4. Overview of "space" of a program

 ## Data storage and access: